 The Company is not subject to any external capital requirements.

-11. FINANCIAL INSTRUMENTS
+9. FINANCIAL INSTRUMENTS

-For financial instruments held by the Company, management classifies cash as FVTPL and accounts payable and accrued liabilities and loans from related parties as amortized cost.
+For financial instruments held by the Company, management classifies cash and reclamation bonds at FVTPL and accounts payable and accrued liabilities and loans from related parties at amortized cost.